0x1-A/AutoMemProc_Beta/README.md

   ps -ef
   ```

+## Optimized Environment
+AutoMemProc is optimized for Unix environments and may not function as intended in other operating systems.

 ## Recommendtion

 - Store automemproc.ps1 in the same folder as the imagefile for quick detection.

 ## Contact